Staking Technical Overview

 Every staked node in the Flow network is eligible for delegation by any other user.
 The user only needs to know the node ID of the node they want to delegate to.

-To register as a delegator, the delegator submits the Register Delegator
+To register as a delegator, the delegator submits a Register Delegator

 transaction, providing the ID of the node operator they want to delegate to.